Environmental Law Australia

 “a labyrinth of trusts interposed between private companies and Indian stock market-listed companies with ties to, and in some cases ownership in, tax havens stretching from Singapore to Mauritius, on to the Cayman Islands and the British Virgin Islands.”

-Professor van der Laan, a forensic accounting specialist who heads the discipline of finance at the University of Sydney, notes:
+Professor van der Laan, a forensic accounting specialist who heads the discipline of finance at the University of Sydney, noted:

 “The structure of Adani seems to be developed to obfuscate or confuse or to hide things … They would potentially be seeking to hide inter-company transfers, inter-company loans, transfer pricing of goods and services between related entities. … Adani Mining is in a very fragile, even perilous, financial position.”